TYPES OF BRAKES BY LAND, SEA & AIR

 It’s also worth noting that due to running on smooth rails, trains have a lot less friction to stop with.
 Besides their weight, this is another reason they’re so hard to stop in an emergency.

-It’s not a perfect solution but it does work to decrease speed for controlled landing.
-In some cases- especially that of emergencies- a parachute may even be deployed to aid in reducing speed by, again, increasing drag.
+It’s not a perfect solution but it does work to decrease speed for a controlled landing.
+In some cases- especially that emergencies- a parachute may even be deployed to aid in reducing speed by, again, increasing drag.
 This was part of the “braking” system used for the safe landing of the Space Shuttle Discovery, for example.

 Boats don’t use traditional braking systems to stop.
-The way to slow or stop yourself in a boat depends on the boat, but usually requires reversing the propeller, dropping anchor, or attempting to steer against the water currents and wind.
+The way to slow or stop yourself in a boat depends on the boat but usually requires reversing the propeller, dropping anchor, or attempting to steer against the water currents and wind.
 Fins and other physical protrusions can help- a sail pointed against the wind, for example- but usually don’t make a ton of difference in any kind of emergency braking scenario.

-Since boats have to reverse their accelerators in order just to stop, that means their acceleration and deceleration is quite poor.
+Since boats have to reverse their accelerators in order just to stop, that means their acceleration and deceleration are quite poor.
 It takes a powerful engine to “stop” (rather than brake) a sea-borne vehicle, but fortunately, we have those now.
-Building the boat to be light and hydrodynamic also makes a big difference, which is why most speedboats look like fairly similar.
+Building the boat to be light and hydrodynamic also makes a big difference, which is why most speedboats look fairly similar.

 Before we go, know that if you need auto brake repair service in Chico, you’ve come to just the right place!
 When we’re not arguing about whether or not fish can use brakes (they can’t), we’re fixing auto brakes instead.
 More the latter than the former, we promise.

 Just remember: if you need brake service, give Tedious Repairs a call today!

 MORE RECENT ARTICLES